avasconcelos114/crypto-exchange/doc/thoughts.md

 2. show suggestions for valid choices as the user types on the input
 3. Trigger the `history.push()` event only by the user clicking on a value already established as valid by the server

+## Route Changes

+While the original requirements needed the `http://url.com/{cryptocurrency_pair}/details` URL to open a modal with latest trade history, we needed a way to know which exchange's data needed to be shown on screen.
+As a result I had to change the path parameters to `/{cryptocurrency_pair}/{exchange}/details`

+## CORS Issues

+Bitfinex seems to want us to only connect to their API from another server, and has a `Access-Control-Allow-Origin` header set up which prevented us from accessing it normally from a browser.
+This required me to set up a local proxy on setupProxy.js so that local development would not be hindered.

+Ideally we would have a node servers that takes in requests for a given trading pair / exchange, and returns data in a uniform format so that we would not require as much business logic to parse through responses.